Augustin Banyaga: Biography

+While at the University of Geneva, he earned a B.S. degree in 1971 and an M.S. in 1972.
 He earned his Ph.D. degree in 1976 at the University of Geneva under the supervision of André Haefliger.
 (Banyaga was the first person from Rwanda to obtain a Ph.D. in mathematics.)
 He was a member of the Institute for Advanced Study in Princeton, New Jersey (1977–1978), Benjamin Peirce Assistant Professor at Harvard University (1978–1982), and assistant professor at Boston University (1982–1984), before joining the faculty at Pennsylvania State University in 1984 as associate professor.
 He was promoted to full professor in 1992.

 In 2009 Banyaga was elected a Fellow of the African Academy of Sciences, and in 2015 he was named a Distinguished Senior Scholar by Pennsylvania State University.

 He has made significant contributions in symplectic topology, especially on the structure of groups of diffeomorphisms preserving a symplectic form (symplectomorphisms).
 One of his best-known results states that the group of Hamiltonian diffeomorphisms of a compact, connected, symplectic manifold is a simple group; in particular, it does not admit any non-trivial homomorphism to the real line.

 Banyaga is an editor of Afrika Matematica, the journal of the African Mathematical Union, and an editor of the African Journal of Mathematics.
 He has supervised the theses of 9 Ph.D. students.